MavN1ck/empire-x-solutions-landing-page/README.md

 # React + TypeScript + Vite

-This is a landing page for agency website.
+This is a landing page for agency.

 Currently, two official plugins are available: